-You don't need to fast for this procedure.
-If your doctor thinks it is necessary to check kidney function before the procedure, the doctor will order a blood test.
+If your doctor thinks it is necessary to check your kidney function before the procedure, the doctor will order a blood test.
 Metformin-medication does not need to be stopped before the procedure.

-If you are, or think you may be, pregnant or if you are allergic to X-ray contrast media, please tell this to the referring doctor and please contact the X-ray department before the day of the examination.
+If you are, or think you may be, pregnant or if you are allergic to X-ray contrast agent, please tell this to the referring doctor and please contact the X-ray department before the day of the examination.

-If you have previously had a mild reaction to an iodine contrast agent, a contrast examination can often be done with pre-administered cortisone medication.
+If you have previously had a mild reaction to lodine contrast agent, a contrast examination can often be done with pre-administered cortisone medication.

-After a severe contrast reaction, the study is performed without contrast.
+If you have previously had a severe contrast reaction, then the study will be performed without contrast.